Siddaarth/siddaarth.github.io/_pages/courses.md

 ### UCLA Coursework

 - CS 33: Computer Orginization (A+)
-- CS M51A: Logic Design of Digital Systems (In Progress)

 <!-- -->

+- ECE 131A: Probability and Statistics (In Progress)
 - ECE 133A: Applied Numerical Computing (A)
 - ECE C147: Deep Learning and Neural Networks (In Progress)